piotrooo/interval-input/README.md

 # intervalInput()
-jQuery plugin which allow make interval from input.
+jQuery plugin which allow make interval from the input.
 Returns _number of seconds_ calculated from the interval.

 ## Usage